What is Polybutylene Pipe and Should You Replace It?

 • The type of company that performs your repipe

-Whole home repiping is our specialty (it's all we do)- and we can usually perform a whole home repipe for a much lower cost than a generalist plumber.
+Whole home repiping is our specialty - in fact, it's all we do.
+We can usually perform a whole home repipe for a much lower cost than a generalist plumber.
 Most of our repipes fall somewhere between $4,500 and $15,000.

-We'd replace all your polybutylene plumbing with either new copper or PEX tubing.
-Our repipes come with a lifetime warranty, can include drywall repair, and can often be completed in 1 or 2 days.
-We also have special financing options available.
+We'll replace all your polybutylene plumbing with new copper or PEX tubing.
+Our repipes come with a lifetime warranty, can include drywall repair, and are often completed in 1 or 2 days.
+Plus, we also have special financing options to make the process easier for you.

 For more information, we have a detailed article on how much does it cost to replace polybutylene plumbing.
 Contact us to have one of our local estimators provide a free consultation and quote, delivered in-home or remotely.